sdee3/laravel8-graphql-cloudinary-starter/README.md

 <a href="https://packagist.org/packages/laravel/framework"><img src="https://img.shields.io/packagist/l/laravel/framework" alt="License"></a>
 </p>

-# Laravel 8 Starter Package featuring GraphQL, Cloudinary API, and ESLint pre-configured
+# Laravel 8 Starter Package featuring GraphQL, Cloudinary API, and ESLint pre-installed

 ## Who is this for?
 This repository serves as a complete starting point for anyone attempting to use Laravel along with GraphQL in order to support static website libraries, such as [GatsbyJS](https://gatsbyjs.com).
 In such a use case where this backend would only serve as your API, the entire `resources/js` folder can be ignored, and for such use cases, I haven't modified it too much.